Understanding Matrix Metalloproteinases and Their Role in Aging

 mmps-aging-2

 Aging is like a winding road full of surprises, and part of the journey involves an increase in oxidative stress and inflammation, factors that can skyrocket MMP activity.
 Inflammation, often described as the industry’s “inflam-aging,” is a chronic state that persists over time, nudging your body into a peculiar cycle of damage and repair.
 It’s like your body becomes hyper-alert, unnecessarily wearing itself out — and MMPs are the middlemen here, caught between generating necessary repairs and potentially harming skin integrity.
+This can be likened to the effects of humidity on aging, which can exacerbate these processes.

 Proton-Coupled Angles: MMP Inhibitors and Their Role